Tunnelling the English Channel

-Tunneling the English Channel (Le Tunnel sous la Manche ou le Cauchemar franco-anglais / Tunnel under the Channel, or the Franco-English Nightmare) is a 1907 silent film by pioneer filmmaker Georges Méliès.
+Tunneling the English Channel (Le Tunnel sous la Manche ou le Cauchemar franco-anglais / Tunnel under the Channel, or the Franco-English Nightmare) is a 1907 silent trick film by pioneer filmmaker Georges Méliès.
 The plot follows King Edward VII and President Armand Fallières dreaming of building a tunnel under the English Channel.

 Production

 The idea of building a tunnel under the Channel was much discussed in 1907; Méliès's film is a highly topical take on the popular subject.
 Méliès appears in the film as the engineer who presents the blueprints for the tunnel.
 Fernande Albany, an actress who also appeared in Méliès's The Impossible Voyage, An Adventurous Automobile Trip, and The Conquest of the Pole, plays the leader of the Salvation Army parade.
 King Edward was played by a wash-house attendant who closely resembled the monarch, reprising a role he had played five years before in Méliès's film The Coronation of Edward VII.
 Special effects used in the film include stage machinery, pyrotechnics, substitution splices, superimpositions, and dissolves.